 Its concave, front-top face and several other flat areas begged to be polished.
-After working it for several weeks, I split the stone horizontally, separated the bottom from the top with a 1″ gap, and placed the work on a single column secured in 4 yards of concrete. .
+After working it for several weeks, I split the stone horizontally using a diamond band-saw, separated the bottom from the top with a 1″ gap, and placed the work on a single column secured in 4 yards of concrete.

+The work evokes many interpretations.
 We named the final work SPOON, in honor of its most prominent concave surface, and then installed it in Barbara’s conifer garden.
-It now sports a soft moss that has added even more color accents to it:
+It now sports a soft moss that has added even more color accents to it.

-In 1992, I decided to sculpt basalt, an igneous material with which I became enamored after studying the massive, deep black Egyptian basalt sarcophagi at the NY Met.
+In 1992, I decided to actually sculpt basalt, the igneous material with which I became enamored after studying the massive, deep black Egyptian basalt sarcophagi at the NY Met.

 Below are a few pictures of the progression of Psyche from a 6 foot, 6000 lb hexagonal basalt column into its final, polished form:

-Currently I am working basalt with a diamond chain saw to sculpt longer pieces.
-After making several plunge-cuts with the chain saw into the body of a 15′ column,
+In 1995, rather than carving basalt with chisels and grinders, I began working the hard stone with a diamond chain saw to sculpt longer pieces and experiment with the tool markings.
+After making several plunge-cuts with the chain saw into the body of a 15′ column…

-I split the basalt using the same process developed by the Romans, i.e., I drive wooden shims into the cut crevices and wet them repeatedly until the expanding wood splits the stone.
+I split the basalt using the same process developed by the Romans, i.e., I drove wooden shims into the cut crevices and wet them repeatedly until the expanding wood split the stone.

 LIGEIA IN THE RAIN